jakobtfaber/DenarioApp/README.md

 - [x] Allow to download tex and pdf
 - [x] Allow to upload several project files at the same time
 - [x] Modify dockerfile to build with uv for faster build
-- [ ] Generate pdf from latex
+- [ ] Generate pdf from latex for all journals
-- [ ] Find a way to load .env uploaded without manual reload
 - [x] Allow to upload plots